 Sleeping With the Babysitter

 But in truth that entertainment comes in quite a shallow way starting with the cast and a fresh faced Keri Russell being incredibly attractive and sweet.
-But we then have Jigsaw, yes Tobin Bell is in this movie as a detective who is a friend of Bill's, we also have Clair Huxtable, I mean Phylicia Rashad as another detective and on top of that we have Stephen Collins delivering evil mastermind.
-As I said it is shallow and none of these actors have good characters to play or at least believable characters yet they are enjoyable.
+But we then have Jigsaw, yes Tobin Bell is in "The Babysitter's Seduction", as a detective who is a friend of Bill's, we also have Clair Huxtable, I mean Phylicia Rashad as another detective and on top of that we have Stephen Collins delivering evil mastermind.
+As I said it is shallow and none of these actors have good characters to play or at least believable characters yet they deliver entertainment.